BattletechModders/DisorderlyWithdrawal/README.md

 Options:

-* Heavy Wing: 0-2 turn pickup.
+* Heavy Wing: 1-2 turn pickup.
 60% Leopard damage.
 100,000 maintenance.
 * Medium Wing: 1-3 turn pickup.
 30% Leopard damage.
 50,000 maintenance.
 * Light Wing: 2-4 turn pickup.
 0% Leopard damage.
 50,000 maintenance.
-* No Aerospace: 3-6 turn pickup.
+* No Aerospace: 3-5 turn pickup.
 100% Leopard damage.
 0 maintenance.

 # WIP Features
 - [ ] Delayed withdrawal; from 2-6 turns when you click the withdrawal button before you are picked up

 - [ ] Damage expenses -  you have to pay for dropship repairs.
 Total enemy damage for 2 turns is calculated and applied.
 You have to pay the repair bill.

 - [ ] Monthly expenses - pay for aerospace support to have quicker pickups

+- [ ] Should the wings suffer damage in some cases (extra expenses)?

+- [ ] Compare damage vs Leopard armor for a total wipe scenario?

+- [ ] Show projected damage amount to player in the confirm dialog

+- [ ] Allow immediate withdrawal if enemydamage 0 and closest enemy == 1000m?